ADVERTISEMENT

 Introduction

 In-stent restenosis (ISR) is characterized by a significant reduction of the lumen diameter within a stent.
-ISR occurs in 5% to 10% of cases and is the most common cause of stent failure.1, 2 The mechanism of ISR depends on various factors, including factors related to the initial implantation, such as under expansion, under sizing, fracture/gap, and stent type.2 In addition, intra-stent factors such as neointimal hyperplasia, neo atherosclerosis, and calcification may lead to ISR.
+ISR occurs in 5% to 10% of cases and is the most common cause of stent failure.1,2 The mechanism of ISR depends on various factors, including factors related to the initial implantation, such as under expansion, under sizing, fracture/gap, and stent type.2 In addition, intra-stent factors such as neointimal hyperplasia, neo atherosclerosis, and calcification may lead to ISR.
 Furthermore, multiple stent layers, vessel calcification or calcified nodules, the vessel size, and residual plaque burden increase are attributed to the development of an ISR.2 In general, there is no significant difference in lesion preparation of a de novo stenosis compared to an ISR.
 However, this topic has received limited study.

 Cutting balloons (CB) and scoring balloons (SB) are commonly used for the preparation of a calcified lesion.3 In most studies, these 2 balloon types are summarized under the term modified balloons (MB) and the guidelines make no clear recommendation as to when they should be used.4,5 Furthermore, the 2 balloon types differ in their design.
 The principle of these devices is the focused transmission of force from the balloon to the vessel wall.
 This is done by microsurgical blades (CB), or plastic threads integrated in the balloon or scoring elements (SB).
 These blades or scoring elements are pressed into the vessel wall during balloon inflation but are folded in when deflated.
 The blades (CB) are placed longitudinally on the surface of the balloon, resulting in controlled longitudinal incisions in the dilated target segment.
 In the SB, the scoring elements are embedded in the balloon folds and score the plaque circumferentially when the balloon is inflated.

 There is a lack of comparative randomized studies investigating the effectiveness and safety of the 2 balloon types.
-MB balloons help prevent balloon slippage, but their higher profile may limit deliverability and the efficacy in calcified lesions is controversial.4 A recently published meta-analysis showed that in patients treated with an MB prior to stent implantation for severe coronary artery disease, no improvement in clinical or imaging outcomes compared to control therapy.4 However, these studies only refer to de novo stenoses.6-11 One trial demonstrated lower rates of restenosis with the use of an SB compared with a conventional balloon angioplasty prior to a drug-coated balloon (DCB) in the treatment of ISR.12 However, there are no comparative data in the lesion preparation of an ISR with either a CB or an SB.
+MB balloons help prevent balloon slippage, but their higher profile may limit deliverability and the efficacy in calcified lesions is controversial.4 A recently published meta-analysis showed that in patients treated with an MB prior to stent implantation for severe coronary artery disease, no improvement in clinical or imaging outcomes compared to control therapy.4 However, these studies only refer to de novo stenoses.6-11 One trial demonstrated lower rates of restenosis with the use of an SB compared with a conventional balloon angioplasty prior to a drug-coated balloon (DCB) in the treatment of ISR.12 However, there are no comparative data in the lesion preparation of an ISR with either a CB or SB.
 Therefore, this study is the first to investigate the efficacy and safety of CB vs SB in calcified ISR lesion preparation.

 Methods

 Patient selection and study design.
 The present study is a non-randomized prospective registry.
-Patient recruitment took place in the Heart Centre Trier and the German Heart Centre, Technical University Munich between November 2019 and September 2021.
+Patient recruitment took place in the Heart Centre Trier and the German Heart Centre, Technical University, Munich between November 2019 and September 2021.
 During this period, 3244 patients underwent percutaneous coronary intervention (PCI) in both centers.
 A total of 561 lesions (17.3%) were ISR.
 In 117 patients (3.6%), the ISR was graded as calcified.
 In 81 patients (2.5%), angioplasty was performed using CB or SB angioplasty.
 All these patients had angiographically calcified ISR (Figure 1) and the calcification was graded into moderate or severe, as previously described.13-15 It was recommended to perform intravascular imaging.
 The decision whether and which intravascular imaging method was used was the responsibility of the operator.

 The patients were divided into the following groups depending on the use of the balloon-type: CB (n = 38; WOLVERINE Cutting Balloon [Boston Scientific]) vs SB (n = 43; NSE Alpha [B. Braun]).
 The selection of the CB or SB diameter was based on the size of the previously implanted stent (1:1 ratio).
-The operators were allowed to decide for themselves whether to use a CB or an SB.
+The operators were allowed to decide for themselves whether to use a CB or SB.
 All other decisions, such as pre-dilatation, post-dilatation, and use of a DES or DCB, were also the responsibility of the interventional cardiologist.
 Informed consent was obtained from each patient, and the study was approved by ethics committees of the participating centers (No. 2019-14544).

 Quantitative coronary angiography.
 We performed offline quantitative coronary angiography (QCA) in all patients.
-The QCA was evaluated as previously described.13, 16 In brief, the analysis was performed before CB or SB dilatation and at the end of the procedure (Figure 1A-C).
+The QCA was evaluated as previously described.13,16 In brief, the analysis was performed before CB or SB dilatation and at the end of the procedure (Figure 1A-C).
 The stenoses were categorized as eccentric or concentric.
-The severity of calcification was assessed using angiographic criteria as previously described.13, 16 In brief, a moderate calcification was assumed if the calcification was only seen during the cardiac cycle.
+The severity of calcification was assessed using angiographic criteria as previously described.13,16 In brief, a moderate calcification was assumed if the calcification was only seen during the cardiac cycle.
 If the calcification was visible even without cardiac motion, it was classified as severe.
 Treatment success (primary endpoint) was achieved if a residual stenosis of less than 20% was present in the QCA.
 Strategy failure was present if the residual stenosis in the QCA was greater than 20% (Figure 1D).

 Follow-up.
 The following periprocedural events were recorded: periinterventional cardiopulmonary resuscitation and acute myocardial infarction (AMI).
 We also analyzed the following potential device-related events: coronary artery dissection during the index procedure, coronary artery perforation after CB or SB, thrombus formation during PCI, and acute stent-thrombosis.
-The diagnosis or exclusion of a peri-interventional AMI was based on the fourth universal definition of myocardial infarction.17 All patients underwent a telephone interview after 365 days.
+The diagnosis or exclusion of a peri-interventional AMI was based on the fourth universal definition of MI.17 All patients underwent a telephone interview after 365 days.

 Endpoints.
 The primary endpoint was strategy success, which was defined as successful DES/DCB delivery and expansion with less than 20% residual stenosis of the treated ISR.
 Secondary endpoints were major adverse cardiovascular events (MACE), which were defined as death, AMI, and target vessel revascularization (TVR), which included target vessel failure.